 The Bhagavad Gita

-The Bhagavad Gita (Song of the Lord), a philosophical poem of eighteen chapters embedded in the epic Mahabharata, is arguably the most widely read, memorized, and recited Hindu text.
-Its narrative context is the battlefield of Kurukshetra, where the warrior Arjuna, facing his kinsmen and teachers on the opposing side, is paralyzed by grief and refuses to fight.
+The Bhagavad Gita (Song of the Lord), a philosophical poem of eighteen chapters embedded in the epic Mahabharata, is arguably the most widely read, memorised, and recited Hindu text.
+Scholars estimate that the Gita has generated more commentaries -- running into the thousands -- than any other text in the Sanskrit canon.
+Its narrative context is the battlefield of Kurukshetra, where the warrior Arjuna, facing his kinsmen and teachers on the opposing side, is paralysed by grief and refuses to fight.
 His charioteer is the god Krishna (an avatar of Vishnu), who delivers a comprehensive philosophical response that constitutes the Gita's teaching.
 Krishna's arguments engage with the nature of the self (which is eternal and cannot be killed), the meaning of duty (dharma), the path to liberation, and the nature of God.

 The Gita presents three classical paths to liberation.
-Jnana yoga (the path of knowledge) emphasizes discriminative wisdom — the realization that the true self is the eternal Atman, not the body or the personality.
+Jnana yoga (the path of knowledge) emphasises discriminative wisdom -- the realisation that the true self is the eternal Atman, not the body or the personality.
 Karma yoga (the path of action) teaches action without attachment to results: do your duty fully, offering all results to God, without ego-investment in success or failure.
-Bhakti yoga (the path of devotional love) is given the Gita's most enthusiastic endorsement: direct, personal, loving devotion to God (understood here as Krishna) is the most accessible and most complete path to liberation, requiring no special philosophical training or ascetic rigors.
-This democratizing of spiritual access through devotion had enormous consequences for popular Hinduism.
+Bhakti yoga (the path of devotional love) is given the Gita's most enthusiastic endorsement: direct, personal, loving devotion to God (understood here as Krishna) is the most accessible and most complete path to liberation, requiring no special philosophical training or ascetic rigours.
+This democratising of spiritual access through devotion had enormous consequences for popular Hinduism.

 Puranas and Epics